ElectronSutra/venture/pages/character-creation/twenty-questions.md

 broad as "misanthropy" or "hubris," so that it can be relevant in different ways at different times.

+**Define** some trinket or item you have that reflects your flaw -- a gambler may carry dice, hubris may be indicated by your collection of trophies, etc.

 ### 15. What do people notice first when they meet you?

 What do people notice first when they meet you?
 This may be something like your